Guibod/mightstone/docs/source/index.rst

 ========

  * Mightstone use ``Pydantic`` and ``Asyncio`` as core feature.
+ * Supported services:
     * Scryfall API
     * EDHREC (most features, the datamodel needs to be enhanced)
+    * MTGJSON
  * Magic The Gathering
     * A ColorPie generator
     * A robust Color identity Map